lhch9550/Quantify-Course-Impact/README.md

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/9a990f76-a4af-4fef-8cda-8e8670c7f6b1)

-Based on the median value (0.074) of the overall course impact index, the proportion of courses with impact indices higher and lower than the median was calculated for each field.
-The results indicate that in fields such as Legal, Aerospace, and Engineering, a significant number of courses have higher impact indices.
-In contrast, fields like Leadership & People Management, Education and Training, and Food and Beverages show a prevalence of courses with lower impact indices.
+The proportion of courses with impact indices higher or lower than the overall course impact index median (0.074) was calculated for each field.
+The results reveal that fields such as Legal, Aerospace, and Engineering have a substantial number of courses with higher impact indices.
+Conversely, sectors like Leadership & People Management, Education and Training, and Food and Beverages exhibit a prevalence of courses with lower impact indices.

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/fb660d99-da4f-4fb7-947c-04150f40c9ca)